-The quality of the learning experience with Google Classroom depends on the teacher.
-Aside from streamlining workflow as mentioned, teachers can ask polling questions and foster rich discussions; some students who find participating in oral discussions difficult find it easier to contribute in an online format.
+Google Classroom is, without a doubt, great for remote learning, paperless assignment submission, and class updates.
+And reusing assignments and rubrics easily allows teachers more time to focus on student learning.
+Aside from being able to streamline document management, teachers can ask polling questions and foster fruitful discussions; students who find participating in oral discussions difficult may find it easier to contribute in an online format.
 Once comfortable with all of these features, teachers can use their Google Classroom as a nexus point, easily linking and directing students to other tools on the internet.
 This maintains a high level of organization, allows kids to get where teachers want them to go efficiently, and continuously breathes new life into the tool.
 Coaches and administration can also find it useful for organizing information and learning for their teaching staff.

 As far as assessment and grading are concerned, teachers can only give grades on a 100-point scale (including decimals, if needed), and there's no standards-based grading option.
 True LMS products integrate with Common Core standards.
 However, it is possible for teachers to create their own rubrics from within Google Classroom (importing from Sheets is also an option).
 As of 2021, Google is gradually rolling out an integration with the Infinite Campus and Skyward 2.0 student information systems (SIS) so that grades entered in the gradebook will transfer to those systems, with more SIS integrations to come.
 Once this is available, the Grades page might be more appealing for some teachers.
 Teachers can create quizzes that use Google Forms, which make use of traditional questions such as short answer, long answer, and multiple choice.
 Teachers looking for dragging labels on an image, number lines, charts, and graphs, or other advanced question types, need to look elsewhere.